Current Planning FAQs

 Generally, a residential zoned property may have a wall or fence 4 feet high maximum in the front yard and a maximum of 6 feet in height in the side and rear yards.
 When within a safety sight line, the portion of the fence above 30 inches in height shall be of an open work design.
 For additional requirements and to view maximum wall or fence height for commercial zoned property refer to Table 3-2 Maximum Height of Fences, Hedges, and Walls

 in the Zoning Code.
-Also, contact the planning counter for applicable applications and approval.
+Also, contact the Planning counter for applicable fence permit applications

 I'm interested in opening a business, where and how can I find information about a particular space?